Camping Info and FAQ

 Reserved Campsite prices are for the ENTIRE EVENT, no partial rates.
 We do not charge per night for our reserved campsites.
 You may stay 1 night or all 4 nights for the same price.

 Campsites with power may be up to 100 ft from the nearest power box.
-Take a look at the camping map - we have marked the location of power boxes with red dots.
+Take a look at the camping map (to be updated and posted in early 2026, before camping goes on sale) - we have marked the location of power boxes with red dots.
 The closer you are to the box, the less cord you will need, but you may have cords from others running behind your site.
 Unfortunately, we can't move the power boxes - please come prepared with extra extension cords in case they are needed.

 Potable water is NOT available on site for campers.There are two Bulk Water filling stations in Brant County that can be used to fill your water tanks if you are travelling a great distance.
-You can find out info about these water depots at https://www.brant.ca/en/water-services/resources/Documents/BulkFill-UserGuide-CountyofBrant.pdf
+You can find out info about these water depots at https://www.brant.ca/en/water-services/resources/Documents/BulkFill-UserGuide-CountyofBrant.pdf.
+5 Gallon Jugs of purified drinking water are also available at Home Hardware just steps from the fairgrounds, at a cost of $3.99.

 Your site will have a brightly coloured flag with the site number on it.
 Please set up to the right of the flag.
 Any paint or markers on the ground are not from our event and does not determine your campsite boundaries.